 Tips for invoice review & approval procedures

 In a construction payment utopia, subs and suppliers would submit invoices with the exact total amount of hours worked, for the predetermined price.
 Unfortunately, this isn’t the case – not yet.
 Contractor invoices are often fraught with honest mistakes, duplicated, or even worse: they might even be fraudulent.
-Having a proper invoice review procedure in place can save your company’s finances.
+Having a proper invoice review and billing procedure in place can save your construction company’s finances.

 Verify the work